skyx20/dictionary-extension/readme.md

 # Dictionary extension

-## A extension for chromium to search english words meanings in cambridge Dictionary
+## A extension for chromium and firefox to search english words meanings in Cambridge dictionary

-A lightweight dictionary Chrome extension built with React and TypeScript.
+A lightweight dictionary extension built with React and TypeScript.
 It allows you to search for English words and get detailed definitions, phonetic, and pronunciation audios using a clean and accessible UI.
 The extension integrates with a custom FastAPI backend to fetch dictionary data dynamically.See it here [Dictionary Api](https://github.com/skyx20/cambridge_api).
 This program uses WXT next-gen framework for quick development of browser extensions.
 Ideal for language learners, students, and anyone who wants quick access to word meanings without leaving their current tab.

 ### How to install

-- clone the repo: `git clone https://github.com/skyx20/dictionary-extension.git`
+- Clone the repo: `git clone https://github.com/skyx20/dictionary-extension.git`
 - Open the folder in the terminal and install all dependencies: `npm i`
-- Go to `web-ext.config.ts` and place the location for your web driver.
-Follows the wxt docs here [WXT Browser Startup ](https://wxt.dev/guide/essentials/config/browser-startup.html)
+- If you have the target browser installed, WXT will find the path to it, just choose the one in the `web-ext.config.ts` folder.
+For more information see the [Built-in Enviroment Variables]("https://wxt.dev/guide/essentials/config/environment-variables.html#built-in-environment-variables")
+- if You want to set it mannually, create the enviroment variable in the .env and use it in `web-ext.config.ts`.
+For more information, see :[WXT Browser Startup ](https://wxt.dev/guide/essentials/config/browser-startup.html)
+  _It's recommended to use a testing driver for better performance_

 ### How to run